When I evaluate the best learning management system,I start with the real question: what will I truly own once I build on it?

 A secure cloud learning management system should help me reduce leakage, raise the effort required to misuse paid content, and give me confidence to keep investing in premium content.

 If I cannot see where learners engage, drop off, convert, and renew, I cannot improve the business with precision.
-That is why reporting is the decision layer in learning management systems software.
+That's why reporting is the decision layer in learning management systems software.

 I want data that helps me answer practical questions: